-- learning and developmental guidelines (where applicable); its health and safety standards (as described in section 5); and social-emotional/behavioral and early childhood mental health intervention models, which can include positive behavior intervention and support models (as described in section 2) in the training and professional development requirements (98.44(b)(2)(ii)).
-The Early Learning and Developmental Guidelines also align with Maryland's social emotional behavior intervention model, Social Emotional Foundations of Early Learning (SEFEL). - MSDE sponsors SEFEL Training as funding is available.
-Most recently, MSDE supported SEFEL Infant & Toddler, SEFEL Preschool, SEFEL Leadership, SEFEL Coaches, and SEFEL Parent Trainings.
-Online modules and technical assistance is being provided for implementation of those strategies in partnership with the University of Maryland School of Social Work Innovations and Implementation Institute. https://theinstitute.umaryland.edu/SEFEL/. - 6.2.2 Describe how the state/territory's training and professional development requirements are accessible to providers supported through Indian tribes or tribal organizations receiving CCDF funds (as applicable) (98.44(b)(2)(vi)).
+6.2.1 Describe how the state/territory incorporates the knowledge and application of its early learning and developmental guidelines (where applicable); its health and safety standards (as described in section 5); and social-emotional/behavioral and early childhood mental health intervention models, which can include positive behavior intervention and support models (as described in section 2) in the training and professional development requirements (98.44(b)(2)(ii)).
+The early learning and developmental guidelines also align with the State's strategy for social emotional behavior intervention model, SEFEL (Social Emotional Foundations of Early Learning).

+As funding is available, Maryland sponsors SEFEL Training; most recently SEFEL Infant & Toddler, SEFEL Preschool, SEFEL Leadership, SEFEL Coaches, and SEFEL Parent Training.
+Online modules have been completed (October 2014 through April 2015) and technical assistance is being provided for implementation of those strategies in partnership with the University of Maryland School of Social Work Innovations and Implementation Institute https://theinstitute.umaryland.edu/SEFEL/.

+- 6.2.2 Describe how the state/territory's training and professional development requirements are accessible to providers supported through Indian tribes or tribal organizations receiving CCDF funds (as applicable) (98.44(b)(2)(vi)).
 N/A - 6.2.3 Describe how the state/territory will recruit and facilitate the participation of providers with limited English proficiency and persons with disabilities (98.16(dd)).
 Programs participating in Maryland EXCELS are assigned a Program Coordinator when they register through the online system.
-There are Program Coordinators and MCCRRN staff who are bilingual (Spanish/English) and who are assigned to assist providers for whom English is not their first language.
-MCCRRN staff provides support and technical assistance. - Quality Assurance Specialists are located in regional licensing offices throughout Maryland to provide outreach, technical assistance and support to programs in their local communities. - 6.2.4 If the Lead Agency provides information or services to providers in other non-English languages, please identify the three primary languages offered or specify that the State has the ability to have translation/interpretation in primary and secondary languages.
-MSDE provides resource materials in Spanish, and has bilingual staff in regional offices.
-Translation services are available for orientations, customer service calls and technical assistance. - appropriate, to the extent practicable, for child care providers who care for children receiving child care subsidies, including children of different age groups (such as specialized credentials for providers who care for infants and/or school-age children); English-language learners; children with developmental delays and disabilities; and Native Americans, including Indians and Native Hawaiians (98.44(b)(2)(iii-iv)).
+There are Program Coordinators and Child Care Resource and Referral staff who are bilingual (Spanish/English) and are assigned to assist providers for whom English is not their first language.
+The State's network of Child Care Resource and Referral staff provides support and technical assistance. - Quality Assurance Specialists are located in regional licensing offices throughout the state and provide outreach, technical assistance and support to programs in their local communities. - 6.2.4 If the Lead Agency provides information or services to providers in other non-English languages, please identify the three primary languages offered or specify that the State has the ability to have translation/interpretation in primary and secondary languages.
+The State provides resource materials in Spanish, and has bilingual staff in regional offices.
+Translations services are available for orientations, customer service calls and technical assistance. - appropriate, to the extent practicable, for child care providers who care for children receiving child care subsidies, including children of different age groups (such as specialized credentials for providers who care for infants and/or school-age children); English-language learners; children with developmental delays and disabilities; and Native Americans, including Indians and Native Hawaiians (98.44(b)(2)(iii-iv)).
 All training and professional development requirements have been developed to be comprehensive and sensitive to the diverse population of Maryland.
 The required pre-service trainings cover standard information that all early childhood professionals should know child growth and development and curriculum methods and be able to implement.
-The trainings were developed to address all age groups, settings, and to be culturally sensitive.
+The trainings were developed to address all age groups, settings and be culturally sensitive.
 Differentiated trainings have been developed to address the needs of special populations - for example: specific trainings for those working with infants and toddlers, preschoolers or school-age children.

-DECD's voluntary Child Care Credential program establishes a professional development framework that includes incentives for completing additional training, credit for early childhood experiences and participation in professional activities (such as membership in a professional association, contributing to a newsletter, advocating for children, community events, etc.).
+The State's voluntary Child Care Credential program establishes a professional development framework that includes incentives for competing additional training, credit for early childhood experiences and participation in professional activities (such as membership in a professional association, contributing to a newsletter, advocating for children, community events, etc.).